 A machine then records physiological changes in you as you answer.
 These include changes in:

 - breathing rates,

 The idea behind these tests is that:

-- a person telling the truth will not exhibit changes in these conditions, but
+- if you tell the truth, you will not exhibit changes in these conditions, but

-Note though that these tests can cause a subject to experience a great deal of stress.
-This is especially true if the person is asked detailed questions about:
+Note though that these tests can cause you to experience a great deal of stress.
+This is especially true if you are asked detailed questions about: